pisceanfoot/DataStaxDay/README.md

 * development tools like gcc compiler, Python libraries
 * Pip Python - package manager
 * DataStax Python Driver

+NOTE : All python dependancies are already installed on DataStax Days clusters.

 You can check if they're already installed using a package manager e.g. on Ubuntu:
 ```